 While the products get swapped out from time to time this capsule travel makeup kit in concept looks very similar to what I would pack when I did regular business travel, I just need a better SPF these days as I’ll actually get to see daylight and I’m out in the elements most days.

 Products and trends have changed, it’s easier to source a variety of brands but the biggest change is that in most categories over the years I’ve found my holy grail products.
-I’m now happier to cut the clutter and only have one or two in a category instead of collecting drawers filled with product.
+I’m now happier to cut the clutter and only have one or two in a category instead of collecting drawers filled with products.
 The reality is that even with more choice I’m still only going to reach for those products that I truly love.
 To avoid mistakes when purchasing I’m happy to ask for a sample or to try on a product in-store and walk away to give it a wear test rather than purchasing on the spot if I’m not sure.

 What about you?
 Are you a cosmetic collector or makeup minimalist?
-Either way I’d love you to share your current top pick and what makes it an absolute essential for your travel bag in the comments below.
+I’d love for you to share your current top pick and what makes it absolutely essential for your travel bag in the comments below.